kvarak/dnd/docs/_Classes/cleric.md

 Once you have used this feature, you cannot use it again until you complete a short rest.

 ### Time is at your side
-Also at 1st level, you gain advantage on initiative checks.
+If you have the prerequisites (*Perception*), the *Keen awareness* skill has cost 0 for you.

 ### Channel: Choose Future
-Starting at 2nd level, you can use your Channel Divinity to see a momentary vision of the branches of time just before you make an attack or check.
+You can Channel Divinity to see a momentary vision of the branches of time just before you make an attack or check.
 As a ***bonus action***, you channel the powers of time in order to gain advantage on the attack or check.

 ### Channel: Stall
-Starting at 6th level, you can use Channel Divinity to briefly slow time around another creature.
-As a ***bonus action***, you may force a creature within 30 feet to make a Wisdom saving throw.
+You can Channel Divinity to briefly slow time around another creature.
+As a ***bonus action***, you may force a creature within 30 ft to make a Wisdom saving throw.
 If they fail, their AC is reduced by 2, they have disadvantage on attacks, Dexterity saving throws and cannot take reactions until the start of your next turn.

 ### Faithful Path
-From 8th level, if you have chosen the **Path of the Crusader**, the extra damage you deal is necrotic.
+If you have chosen the **Path of the Crusader**, the extra damage you deal is necrotic.

 ### Delay Damage
-Starting at 10th level, your ability to manipulate time is so precise you're able to freeze it for a fraction of a second to avoid danger.
-When you would normally be hit by weapon or spell attack, you can use your ***reaction*** to stop time long enough to get out of harm's way.
-The attack misses and fails to affect you, and you move to a location within 5 feet.
+Your ability to manipulate time is so precise you're able to freeze it for a fraction of a second to avoid danger.
+When you would normally be hit by an attack, you can use your ***reaction*** to stop time long enough to get out of harm's way.
+The attack misses and fails to affect you, and you move to a location within 5 ft.
 This movement does not provoke opportunity attacks.

 After you use this feature, you cannot use it again until you finish a long rest.

 ### Relentless Touch of Time
-At 18th level, as an ***action***, you can call upon the power of entropy to cast *disintegrate* by touch.
+As an ***action***, you can call upon the power of entropy to cast *disintegrate* by touch.

 You can use this feature a number of times equal to your proficiency bonus, and can regain all expended uses when you finish a long rest.